IrishMorales/storyteller-dlc-pawns/CONTRIBUTING.md

 If you have any fixes to "Patches" for a DLC on a specific version (ex.
 Royalty 1.4), please put it in Royalty/1.4/Patches ONLY IF `MayRequire` does not work on the XML node you are adding.
 If `MayRequire` works for the node, please put it in that version's folder (ex.
 1.4) instead.
 This is to keep the DLC folders as small as possible to reduce complexity.

+In addition, please work on your code in your own branch.
+Please run `git checkout -b yourbranch` from the `develop` branch, not the `main` branch.

 Once you're ready to add code, please open a pull request, add me (IrishMorales) reviewer, and describe what your code does in the description.
 Thanks! :)

 ## Creating art assets